lncRNAAddict/PySmooth/README.md

 - `-l` or `--lower`: Lowest threshold for identifying singletons.
 Default is 0.70
 - `-u`or `--upper`: Highest threshold for identifying singletons.
 Default is 0.98.
 - `-g` or `--gap`: PySmooth iteratively identifies singletons starting with the highest threshold till the lowest threshold.
 This parameter is used to decreased the threshold at each iteration.
 Default is 0.02.
+- `-k` : number of nearest neighbors to be used to assign correct genotype to singleton or missing item.

 ### Outputs